What services are available?

 In school or college

-Legally all schools must have someone who provides careers guidance to pupils.
-In most cases in Hertfordshire this is provided by YC Hertfordshire.
+Legally all schools and colleges must have someone who provides careers guidance to pupils.
+You can speak to your school or college to find out who provides careers guidance, in lots of cases in Hertfordshire this is provided by YC Hertfordshire.

 Outside of school or college